Skip to content Accessibility statement

 • You should identify all the different types of user generated content on the service and how these might be treated differently.

-• You must consider the principles of ‘privacy by design and default’, user expectations and relevant legislation such as the Online Safety Bill.
+• You must consider the principles of ‘privacy by design and default’, user expectations and relevant legislation such as the Online Safety Act.

-Assessment will consist of the minutes of the meetings (group assessment) and an individual report (2000 words) on each case.
+Assessment will consist of the formal Group Report (group assessment), IDA Log (teamworking assessment), and an individual report (2000 words) on one case.

 Indicative assessment